-Container Plants that were noted as being dead during both the qualitative and quantitative monitoring events should be replaced during Phase 2 of planting activities.
-This should occur during the fall/winter of 2020/2021.
+Container Plants that were noted as being dead during both the qualitative and quantitative monitoring events should be replaced during the fall/winter of 2021/2022.
 Replacement of dead container plants will help to increase native cover and help the restoration sites move toward achieving their success criteria.